Antioch, California

 Delta Dawn

-Antioch sits on the Delta (part river/part estuary) and this means you can live here and make a life for yourself on the water.
+Antioch sits on the Delta (part river/part estuary), which means you can live here and live on the water.
 If you’re big into boating and boating culture (or you just like living on the water) then you’ll like it here.
-The nifty thing about the Delta is it connects to San Pablo Bay and then San Francisco Bay and the Pacific.
-Which means you can motor or paddle your way to as many major spots in NorCal as your little heart desires.
+The nifty thing about the Delta is that it connects to San Pablo Bay, San Francisco Bay, and the Pacific.
+This means you can motor or paddle your way to as many major spots in NorCal as your little heart desires.

 There’s also access to beautiful outdoor spaces at the Down Wetlands Preserve and Black Diamond Mines.
-Both offering amazing hiking and trail walking options nearby.
-In addition to lots of smaller parks there is also the Antioch Community Park which has sports fields, playgrounds, camping, fishing, a wonderful beach and pool.
+Both offer amazing hiking and trail walking options nearby.
+In addition to lots of smaller parks, there is also the Antioch Community Park which has sports fields, playgrounds, camping, fishing, a wonderful beach, and a pool.
 You also have more adventurous entertainment options at the Antioch Speedway and Antioch Paintball Park.
-Perhaps even more important for singles, couples and families is the amazing water play options with paddle-boarding, kayaking, boating, swimming, and more all at your doorstep on the Delta.
+Perhaps even more important for singles, couples, and families is the amazing water play options with paddle-boarding, kayaking, boating, swimming, and more all at your doorstep on the Delta.

 Antioch is a pretty big school district with a mix of strong and weaker schools with an overall average of C+ on niche.com Geography is everything in terms of the quality of the schools for your kiddos.
 Most of the weaker schools are north and west and the southern and eastern neighborhoods have the pearls.
 It should be noted that even in some of the weaker areas and schools the teachers are generally praised for caring for the students and the knocks seem to come more from issues around resources for extracurricular activities.